bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 ## **test monitoring**
 ongoing activity: tracking test progress, results and deviations from planned testing, produces source material for test controlling

+## **test objective**
+- should address aspects of quality and quantity and be measurable or evaluable
+- examples:
+  - reaching exit criteria in defined timeframe
+  - complying rules, regulations and standards of specific industry
+  - enhancing test automation, for example by measuring the number of tests or percentage how much the tests cover the system

 ## **test plan**
-describes the objectives, resources and processes of a test project
+describes the objectives, resources and processes of a test project, should always contain a scope, objectives and exit criteria

 ## **test planning**
 - defining test objectives, approach, scope, resources, schedule, deliverables and participants/stakeholders